What is melanoma?

 The skin is made up of 2 main layers, the epidermis and the dermis.

 The thickness of the epidermis and the dermis varies depending on the part of the body the skin is covering.
-For example, the skin on the back is quite thick, with an epidermis and dermis of about 4mm.
+For example, the skin on the soles of your feet is quite thick, with an epidermis and dermis of about 5mm.
 The skin on your eyelids is much thinner, about 0.5mm.

 Where melanoma starts

 Melanoma starts in cells in the skin called melanocytes.
 These cells are in the deep layer of the epidermis between the layer of basal cells.

 Melanocytes make a pigment called melanin.
 This gives skin its natural colour.
 The pigment helps to protect the body from ultraviolet light (UV radiation) from the sun.

 UV radiation can cause sunburn.
-This is a sign of damage to the genetic material in skin cells, the DNA.
+This is a sign of damage to the genetic material (DNA) in skin cells.
 Over time, enough DNA damage can cause cells to grow out of control and lead to cancer.